anki/cozmo-csharp-sdk/README.md

 **Please note that updates to this C# SDK interface are indefinitely on hold.
 Current users can continue to use it, though must remain on version 3.0 of the Cozmo mobile app.**

-Unlike the Cozmo Python SDK - https://github.com/anki/cozmo-python-sdk - the C# SDK is not actively maintained by Anki, and is instead meant as starting point for anyone who wishes to build their own C# SDK for interacting with Cozmo.
+Unlike the Cozmo Python SDK - https://github.com/anki/cozmo-python-sdk - the C# SDK is not actively maintained by Anki, and is instead meant as a starting point for anyone who wishes to build their own C# SDK for interacting with Cozmo.

 The Cozmo Python SDK GitHub repo: https://github.com/anki/cozmo-python-sdk